tpauldike/python_and_bash_scripts/README.md

 - define some functions ***and so on***

 ## 5. Encrypt a message
-This program encrypts the string passed to it by moving all alhabets and numbers seven times from its relative position (e.g; **a** will be **h** and **0** will be **7**)
+This program encrypts the string passed to it by moving all alphabets and numbers seven times from its relative position (e.g; **a** will be **h** and **0** will be **7**)

-The prograg does not move any character that is neither an uppercase alphabet (A...Z) or a lowercase alphabet (a...z) or a digit (0...9) because checks are placed.
+The program does not move any character that is neither an uppercase alphabet (A...Z) or a lowercase alphabet (a...z) or a digit (0...9) because appropriate checks are placed.
 The program also performs the shift within a defined range.
 For example, it will not replace an uppercase with a lowercase alphabet.

 Thanks to **Derek Banas**; he thought me and I owned the code